groverlab/groverlab.github.io/_hnbfpr/2024-06-10-priority-mail.markdown

 <img src="/assets/priority-mail-boxes.jpg">

-My oldest son's running a business selling [custom Lego sets](https://brickmoose.com), and he ships the sets using the post office's Priority Mail service.
+My oldest son makes [custom Lego sets](https://brickmoose.com), and he ships the sets using the Post Office's Priority Mail service.
 On the off chance that you've never used it before, [Priority Mail](https://www.usps.com/ship/priority-mail.htm) uses four different standard boxes, each with a different size and shape.

 Not surprisingly, the four boxes have different shipping prices, with the smallest one the cheapest at $10 and the largest one the most expensive at $25.
 But perhaps more interestingly, the four boxes all have the same maximum weight:  70 pounds.